NeoKode/quantum-bot/README.md

 "Blacklist": ["20","90", ""], //Here you can add telephone prefixes or complete specific numbers that you think are bad

-"AntiFlood": "low" //Adjust the bot's strictness against spam and usage requests: options are "low", "medium", and "extreme"
+"AntiFlood": "low" //Adjust the bot's strictness against spam and usage requests: options are "low", "medium", and "extreme".
+(Or just put false)

+"CanalJid": "...@newsletter", //Here you can put the identifier of your WhatsApp channel or simply leave it empty.

 "WlcLink": "", //You can put any link, You can see this in the automatic welcome messages

 "FakeServer": false, //This was used in repl.co and uptime-robot (I currently don't know of any similar method)